 Fiona Veitch Smith

 Formerly a journalist, alternatively covering the art and crime beats on a Cape Town newspaper, Fiona Veitch Smith has written books, theatre plays and screenplays for adults and children.
 The Jazz Files is the first novel in her mystery series, Poppy Denby Investigates, and is set in 1920s London.
 It was shortlisted for the CWA Endeavour Historical Dagger Award, 2016.
 Book 2, The Kill Fee, sees Poppy continue to investigate murders and mysteries in the Jazz Age and was a finalist in the Forword Indie Mystery Book of the Year, 2017.
 Published by Lion Fiction.
-Her latest book, The Cairo Brief, was shortlisted for the People’s Book Prize.
+Book 4 in the series, The Cairo Brief, was shortlisted for the People’s Book Prize.
 Poppy Denby’s fifth adventure, The Art Fiasco, is due out in October 2020.

 Historical - Shortlisted for The Jazz Files, 2016